hackclub/jams/jams/batches/usb-hub/part-1/en-US.md

 _This is a little hard to see, so we'll go through it step by step.
 For now, just know we're getting the following instructions from reading this image & adapting it a little for our own design._

 First up we'll add a diode to protect from a surge coming _from the laptop_.
 That's a case where the laptop sends too much power and goes beyond the 5V we want.
-The Schottky (pronounced "shot-key") diode with part number [`C48192`](https://www.lcsc.com/product-detail/Schottky-Barrier-Diodes-SBD_onsemi-NSR0320MW2T1G_C48192.html) is perfect or this.
+The Schottky (pronounced "shot-key") diode with part number [`C48192`](https://www.lcsc.com/product-detail/Schottky-Barrier-Diodes-SBD_onsemi-NSR0320MW2T1G_C48192.html) is perfect for this.
 Let's drop it in right after we take on the 5V power from the USB-A male.

 _Diodes ensure power flows in 1 direction.
 We don't want an accidental spike to flow back into our laptop!
 This Schottky diode will also slightly resist the flow of electricity, which is good for protecting against power surges._